-Locating your Mexican ancestors ranch or town In Mexico prior to 1888 can sometimes be hard.
-That is why I am writing this blog post, to share a resource with you that will help you locate Mexican towns whose name might have had changed after 1888.
-It will also help you get more details about the towns your ancestors used to reside or live at.
+Locating your ancestor’s ranch or town In Mexico prior to 1888 can sometimes be hard.
+That is why I am writing this blog post, to share a resource with you that will help you locate Mexican towns whose names might have changed after 1888.
+It will also help you get more details about the towns your ancestors used to reside or live in.

 The resource I am talking about was written back in 1888 by Antonio García Cubas and it is titled “Diccionario geográfico, histórico y biográfico de los Estados Unidos Mexicanos” (in English “Geographical, Historical and Biographical Dictionary of the United States of Mexico”).

 The importance of locating towns is imperative when it comes to Mexican Genealogy Research since without a geographic location it will be very difficult to locate documents about your ancestors.
 The problem is that cities and towns get their names changed.
 “Geographical, Historical and Biographical Dictionary of the United States of Mexico” will help you locate these towns.
 Once you locate your ancestor’s town you will have a description as to what state and municipality it belongs to, thus giving you an idea of where to continue to search for documents.